Anglo-Iraqi War: Mandatory Iraq

-The Kingdom of Iraq (also referred to as Mesopotamia) was governed by Great Britain under a League of Nations mandate, the British Mandate of Mesopotamia, until 1932 when Iraq became nominally independent.
-Before granting independence, Britain concluded the Anglo-Iraqi Treaty of 1930.
-The treaty included permission to establish military bases for British use and provide the facilities for the unrestricted movement of British forces through the country, upon request to the Iraqi government.
+The Kingdom of Iraq (also referred to as Mesopotamia) was governed by Great Britain under a League of Nations mandate, the British Mandate of Mesopotamia, until 1932, when Iraq became nominally independent.
+Before granting independence, Britain concluded the Anglo-Iraqi Treaty of 1930, which included permission to establish military bases for British use, and allowed unrestricted movement of British forces through the country upon request to the Iraqi government.
 The conditions of the treaty were imposed by the British to ensure control of Iraqi petroleum.
-Many Iraqis resented these conditions because Iraq was still under the control of the British Government.
+Many Iraqis resented these conditions which left Iraq still under the control of the British Government.

 After 1937, no British troops were left in Iraq and the government had become solely responsible for internal security.
 The Royal Air Force (RAF) had been allowed to retain two bases: RAF Shaibah, near Basra and RAF Habbaniya (Air Vice-Marshal Harry George Smart, also air officer commanding RAF Iraq Command), between Ramadi and Fallujah.
 The bases protected British petroleum interests and were a link in the air route between Egypt and India.
 At the beginning of the Second World War, RAF Habbaniya became a training base, protected by No. 1 Armoured Car Company RAF and locally raised mainly Assyrian troops, the RAF Iraq Levies, sometimes known as Assyrian levies.

 In September 1939, the Iraqi Government broke off diplomatic relations with Nazi Germany.
 In March 1940, the nationalist and anti-British Rashid Ali replaced Nuri as-Said as Prime Minister of Iraq.
 Rashid Ali made covert contacts with German representatives in Ankara and Berlin, though he was not yet an openly pro-Axis supporter.
 In June 1940, when Fascist Italy joined the war on the side of Germany, the Iraqi government did not break off diplomatic relations.
 The Italian Legation in Baghdad became the chief centre for Axis propaganda and for fomenting anti-British feeling.
-In this, they were aided by Amin al-Husseini, the Grand Mufti of Jerusalem, who had been installed by the British, in 1921.
-The Grand Mufti had fled from the British Mandate of Palestine shortly before the war and later received asylum in Baghdad.
+The Italians were aided in their propaganda efforts by Amin al-Husseini, the Grand Mufti of Jerusalem, who had been installed by the British in 1921.
+The Grand Mufti had fled from the British Mandate of Palestine shortly before the war, and later received asylum in Baghdad.
 In January 1941, Rashid Ali resigned as prime minister and was replaced by Taha al-Hashimi amidst a political crisis and a possible civil war.